 Above, we mentioned using block scheduling to help protect your time.
 As you’re blocking out your schedule each day, be sure to build in breaks and downtime during the hours when you find yourself slowing down.

-During this time, you can indulge in some of the activities that tend to waste your time while you’re working.
-To really reset and recharge though, it helps to go for a walk, squeeze in a short workout, meditate, or take more time to make yourself lunch.
 Try a breathe app to slow yourself down–you might not even realize how stressed you’ve been feeling until you take the time to calm your mind.

 Scheduling your personal or downtime might not seem intuitive, but it’s a great way to ensure you’re building proper work/life balance into your routine.